 Since 2011 I have enjoyed working in a variety of roles, such as performer for the Barbican Art Gallery exhibition Pioneers of the Downtown Scene New York 1970s, Gill Clarke’s commissioned work A dance of ownership, a song in hand for Siobhan Davies Dance at the Bargehouse, Without Measure by Alex Howard; Rehearsal Director for Rosemary Lee’s Dance Umbrella commission Square Dances, Choreographer’s Assistant on Under the Vaulted Sky as part of Milton Keynes International Festival, and project lead on Rising a commission by Bath Dance and ICIA, University of Bath; Hub Choreographer for Charlie Morrissey’s large scale Cultural Olympiad event Tree of Light.

 I had always been interested in choreographing, but became more focused on it when I met fellow dancer Darrell Jones in 1994.
-From that point I began to explore further what interested me in performance, and was particularly drawn to collaborations with different artists and different forms.
+We created several duets and were drawn to collaborations with various artists within different forms.

 In 1997 I was nominated by The Place to represent the UK as part of an International Choreographer’s Residency at American Dance Festival.
 It was here that I met a group of choreographers with whom the European Travelling Project was established from 1999-2002 and I have since enjoyed many collaborations with dance artist Olga Zitluhina.

-I have been fortunate to enjoy several long term collaborations at various times of my career and currently enjoy working with Public Artist Jo Fairfax, Film-maker and Opera Director Katja Lehmann, and Theatre Director and Voice Coach Jacquie Crago and hope to continue meeting and exchanging practices into the future.
+I have been fortunate to enjoy several long term collaborations; currently with Public Artist Jo Fairfax, Film-maker and Opera Director Katja Lehmann, and Theatre Director and Voice Coach Jacquie Crago.
+I hope to continue meeting and exchanging practices into the future.